nnellans/bash-guide/README.md

 You can define and use Local variables inside your functions.
 - Local variables are visible only to the function where they are defined, and its children
-- The names of Local variables will not conflict with any other global variables defined elsewhere
+- The names of Local variables will not conflict with other global variables defined elsewhere
   - This helps you to create portable functions

 Defining and using Local variables in a function: